seleniumbase/SeleniumBase/README.md

 --verify-delay=SECONDS  # (The delay before MasterQA verification checks.)
 --disable-csp  # (This disables the Content Security Policy of websites.)
 --enable-sync  # (The option to enable "Chrome Sync".)
+--incognito  #  (The option to enable Chrome's Incognito mode.)
 --reuse-session  # (The option to reuse the browser session between tests.)
 --maximize-window  # (The option to start with the web browser maximized.)
 --save-screenshot  # (The option to save a screenshot after each test.)